vanso/MagicFile/README.md

 # MagicFile

-MagicFile is is a PowerShell module.
+MagicFile is a PowerShell module.

 Identify the type of a file by analyzing its content using the libmagic library with PowerShell.